Plan a Trip to US National Parks in February

 Yosemite Firefall happens in February

-Yosemite in February means fewer crowds so that you have even more time to soak up the beauty that is all around you.
+Yosemite is one of the best California National Parks to visit in the winter to enjoy fewer crowds.
+You’ll have a quite and unhurried time to soak up the beauty that is all around you.
 The scenery is absolutely breathtaking, especially with the new fallen snow.

 Horsetail Falls, one of the lesser known waterfalls throughout the rest of the year, becomes the star of the show during February.
 If the sun hits this waterfall just right the light appears as a stream of fire, which is truly remarkable.